 If writing is your thing then blogging might be another option.
 If you are a keen dabbler, like me, try a few things out and see what you enjoy.
 One thing it should never be is a chore.
 If you get fed up you should try again in a few years.
 Never say never is my motto!

 Your Career Path, Your Choice

 In 1999, the internet was still in its infancy and your choices were few and far between.
 A typical tech career path could be a programmer, a web/print designer or scientific data analysis.
 You could also be in the design and manufacturing of computers.
 These jobs still exist today but the web industry has changed significantly.

-A web designer who developed web sites using HTML and CSS has now evolved into a role that can comprise of front-end development and/or UX/UI designer.
+A web designer who developed websites using HTML and CSS has now evolved into a role that can comprise front-end development and/or UX/UI design.
 Furthermore, back-end development and full-stack are also buzzwords in today’s era.
 Gone is the day of having a webmaster!

 Nobody can guide you down your career path.
 You have decisions to make and only you can make them.